BenjaminBuss/Course_Work/README.md

 # Course Work

 A repo where I just shove all the R I do in class, contains everything from side experiments, to assignments and quizes for my stats classes(even the ones I did bad on).
+Most the stuff in here is pretty messy but I like to be able to easily view and share my coursework with my classmates.

+I try to keep #Sample_Work updated with my favorite(and cleanest) assignments.

 ## fall2019andearlier